 Please use Internet Explorer to fill in the application.

 |Required documents||Short description|

-Bachelor's students of the Faculty of Psychology and Neuroscience must upload their transcript of records via MyUM/courses/academic work overview.
+Bachelor's students of Maastricht University must upload their transcript of records via MyUM/courses/academic work overview.
 A signature is not required on the transcript

 |Motivation letter||A motivation letter (in English) describing your background and motivation for research training in the chosen specialisation (maximum 500 words)|

 |References||Two (academic) references.
 Ask your referees to fill in the online reference form.
 Make sure that you give the referees your Maastricht University student ID number.

 The completed reference forms will be automatically uploaded in the MyUM portal.
 Please note that no more than two reference forms will be uploaded and other references will not be considered.